 HSA or FSA?
 Three Tips To Know The Difference

-If the money in your account rolls over from year to year, you have an HSA.
+If the money in your account rolls over, you have an HSA.

 If you’re investing money in your account, you have an HSA.